Faster List Decoding of AG Codes: Preliminaries

 Further we denote by $\Pinf$ an additional rational place of $F$ not occurring in the divisor $D$.
 (At first sight this seems to restrict the length of the AG code $C_ {\L}(D,G)$, since apparently not all rational places can occur in $D$, but as explained in \cite[Section~II.B]{BRS2022} this is not the case: if needed, a small degree extension of the constant field will always produce ``new'' rational places from which $\Pinf$ can be chosen; a similar observation about $\Pinf$ was made independently in \cite{Lee2022}.)
 We denote by $\mu \in \ZZ_{>0}$ the smallest positive element in the Weierstrass semigroup of $\Pinf$ and by $x\in F$ a function that has pole order $\mu$ at $\Pinf$, but otherwise is without poles.
 Note that \(\mu \le g+1\), since the Weierstrass semigroup has \(g\) gaps; in fact \(\mu \le g\) as soon as the set of these gaps is not \(\{1,\ldots,g\}\).
+As explained in \cite[Section~II.B]{BRS2022}, again up to a small degree extension of the constant field if necessary, we may ensure that \(x\) is a local parameter for a rational place \(P_0\) of \(F\) not in \(\supp(G)\); this is is useful for the root-finding step.

 For any divisor $A$ of $\ffield$, let $\Ya(A) = \bigcup_{m=-\infty}^{\infty}\L(m\Pinf + A)$ and let $\Ya = \Ya(0)$.
 As in \cite{lee_unique_2014}, for any nonzero $a \in \Ya(A)$ we denote by $\delta_A (a)$ the smallest integer $m$ such that $a \in \L(m\Pinf + A)$, i.e.\ $\delta_A(a) = -\val(a) - \val(A)$ and let $\delta(a) = \delta_0(a) = -\val(a)$.
 We will take as convention that $\delta_A(0) = - \infty$.
 Note that for any $a \in \Ya(A)$ and $b \in \Ya(B)$, one has $\delta_{A+B}(ab)=\delta_A(a)+\delta_B(b)$.
 We will use the quantity $\delta_A(a)$ to indicate the ``size'' of an element $a \in \Ya(A)$; it generalizes the degree of a univariate polynomial.
 For example, the following known result, see for example \cite[Lemma~V.3]{BRS2022} for a proof, indicates the size of interpolating functions in $\Ya(A)$: